Simple pair-potentials and pseudo-potentials for warm-dense matter and general applications: Details of the NPA model

 The mean electron density $\bar{n}$ can also be specified as the number of free electrons per ion, viz., the mean ionization state $Z$.
-It is also denoted as $\bar{Z}$ since a plasma containing a mixture of ionization states $Z^{i+}$ with composition fractions $x_i$ will appear as a single average ion of charge $\bar{Z}=\sum_i x_iZ^{i+}$.
+It is also denoted as $\bar{Z}$ since a plasma containing a mixture of ionization states $Z^{j+}$ with composition fractions $x_j$ will appear as a single average ion of charge $\bar{Z}=\sum_j x_jZ^{j+}$.
 This average description can be sharpened by constructing individual NPA models for each integer ionization and using them in the thermodynamic average~\cite{eos95}.
-Such a theory can yield the composition fractions $x_s$ in the plasma, although the ABINIT and VASP calculations {\it cannot} yield such information directly.
+Hence the NPA approach yields the composition fractions $x_j$ in the plasma, although the ABINIT and VASP calculations {\it cannot} yield such information directly.
+Unfortunately, the partitioning of the $N$-atom density from $N$-atom results into individual atomic contributions is not unique and a variety of schemes exist~\cite{Li-Parr86,Francisco06,BethkenZbar20}.

-Although the material density $\bar{\rho}$ is specified, the mean free electron density $\bar{n}$ is initially unknown at any given temperature, as it depends on the ionization balance which is controlled by the free energy minimization contained in the DFT Eq.~\ref{KS-basic.eqn}.
-Hence a trial value for $\bar{n}$ (i.e, equivalently, a trial value for $\bar{Z}$) is assumed and the thermodynamically consistent $\rho(r)$ is determined.
+Although the material density $\bar{\rho}$ is specified, the mean free electron density $\bar{n}$ is initially unknown at any given temperature, as it depends on the ionization balance which is controlled by the free energy minimization implied by the DFT Eq.~\ref{KS-basic.eqn}.
+Hence a trial value for $\bar{n}$, i.e, equivalently, a trial value for $\bar{Z}$, is assumed in the NPA and the thermodynamically consistent $\rho(r)$ is determined.
 This is repeated till the target mean ion density $\bar{\rho}$ is obtained.
-This also implies that NPA implements a rigorous calculation of the ionization balance in the system.
-In effect, a full many-body extension of the Saha equation via its DFT free-energy minimum property is implemented in the NPA model to give the mean ionization needed in the theory.
+This also implies that NPA implements a calculation of the ionization balance in the system.
+In effect, a full many-body extension of the Saha equation via its DFT free-energy minimum property is implemented in the NPA model.